Stock market today: Wall Street falls as big week of economic updates approaches - ExBulletin

 The Fed raised its main interest rate to the highest level since 2001 in an effort to curb soaring inflation after the economy recovered from the 2020 COVID-19 recession.

-The Fed could cut interest rates several times this year and has indicated it may take action if inflation continues to fall toward its 2% target.
+The Fed could reduce interest rates repeatedly this year and indicated it could take action if inflation continues to fall toward its 2% target.
 Yet surprisingly strong economic data recently pushed back the consensus on when those cuts would be made, from March to June.

 Some data the Fed may consider at its meeting later this month will be Wednesday's job openings and labor turnover report and the more comprehensive employment report from February which is expected on Friday.
 Meanwhile, on Thursday, the Labor Department releases its weekly tally of unemployment benefit claims, which serves as a proxy for layoffs.